 The Occupational Safety and Health Act requires employers to comply with hazard-specific safety and health standards.
 In addition, employers must provide their employees with a workplace free from recognized hazards likely to cause death or serious physical harm under Section 5(a)(1), the General Duty Clause of the Act.
 Employers can be cited for violating the General Duty Clause if there is a recognized hazard and they do not take appropriate steps to prevent or abate the hazard.
 However, the failure to implement TIB recommendations is not, in itself, a violation of the General Duty Clause.
 Citations can only be based on standards, regulations, and the General Duty Clause.

 Further information about this bulletin may be obtained by contacting OSHA's Directorate of Technical Support and Emergency Management (formerly Directorate of Technical Support) at 202-693-2300.

-The purpose of this Safety and Health Information Bulletin is:
+The purpose of this Technical Information Bulletin is:

 The National Aeronautics and Space Administration informed the Occupational Safety and Health Administration (OSHA) of a failure of a Condor aerial lift outrigger, which occurred in Saudi Arabia in December 2001 and resulted in a fatality.
 The manufacturer of the Condor aerial device, Time Manufacturing Company, issued "Service Bulletin FC 02-001" on February 13, 2002 to inform dealers and owners of all truck mounted Condor aerial lifts that outrigger pin modifications are required for all models.